 Poetry Out Loud Scholarship Contest

 Poetry Out Loud encourages the nation’s youth to learn about great poetry through exploration, memorization, and performance.
 The inspiration for this program is to promote poetry in both the classroom and the community.
-Poetry Out Loud provides an entry point for many students to learn to love poetry and keep their favorite poems for a lifetime.
+Students compete in school programs and have the chance to advancing to the national finals in Washington D.C.
+Check with your school if it participates in the program.